Argentinian, born in Rosario, Sergio Calligaris

-On 18th March Radio Vaticana and the European Broadcasting Union will record the Sonata
+On 18th March Radio Vaticana and the European Broadcasting Union recorded the Sonata op.9

-op.9 for cello and piano, with Emilia Baranowska and Marco Giovanetti, who will perform it
+for cello and piano, with Emilia Baranowska and Marco Giovanetti, who performed it also

-Since February 2014, Sergio Calligaris is numbered among the most prominent artists of
+Calligaris is numbered among the most prominent artists of Ricordi/Universal Music, that

-Ricordi/Universal Music, that acquired the total amount of rights from Carisch, his
+acquired the total amount of rights from Carisch, his historical publisher.

 Further biographical and artistic information about Maestro Sergio Calligaris is available